Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Introduction

-Unlike well-known voting methods such Ranked Choice, Ranked Pairs, and Beat Path, the method we propose in this paper, Split Cycle, satisfies positive and negative involvement.
+Unlike well-known voting methods such as Instant Runoff, Ranked Pairs, and Beat Path, the method we propose in this paper, Split Cycle, satisfies positive and negative involvement.
 Hence it is not only immune to spoilers but also immune to the strong no show paradox.
 Figure \ref{RoadsFig} illustrates how solving the spoiler problem and the strong no show paradox leads uniquely to Split Cycle as opposed to standard voting methods.